 Sheet metal can be finished in a variety of ways and purposes.
-Some finishes protect sensitive materials from rust or corrosion, others just changes to the metal’s surface.
+Some finishes protect sensitive materials from rust or corrosion, and others change to the metal’s surface.
 The following are examples of finishing treatments:

 • Sand blasting is the process of cleaning a metal surface by spraying jets of abrasive material at it.
 It is commonly used on stainless and carbon steel to eliminate impurities and increase adherence before painting.

 • Brushing cleans and scores the metal surface with abrasive brushes.
 It can be used as a final finish on materials such as aluminium and stainless steel.